moj-analytical-services/dbtools/README.md

 This package uses the Python package [pydbtools](https://github.com/moj-analytical-services/pydbtools) under the hood.
 Make sure your R-Studio deployment is up to date and has Python 3.6 or higher installed.

-Before using dbtools you'll need to install pydbtools v2.0.1 or higher.
+Before using dbtools you'll need to install pydbtools v2.0.2.
 Do this from the R terminal:

 ```
 # in terminal